 The Neige 内閣 "Grand Secretariat" was a central government institution during the Ming 明 (1368-1644) and Qing 清 (1644-1911) periods.
-During the early Republican period (1911-1949) it was the main executive organ of the central government of the Beiyang government 北洋政府 in Peking.
+During the early Republican period (1911-1949) it was the main executive organ of the central administration of the Beiyang Government 北洋政府 in Peking.
 In modern states the term neige refers to the cabinet.

-At that time it was still the rule that imperial edicts were not to be handed down via the Grand Secretariat or memorials passed on to the emperor from lower institutions, nor did the latter possess any administrative competences among the officialdom.
-Officials working in the Neige were said to ru nei banshi 入内辦事 "do administrative work in the Inner Palace", and were only later given regular titles of Academicians (xueshi 學士) or Grand Academicians (da xueshi).
+At that time it was still the rule that imperial edicts were not to be handed down via the Grand Secretariat or memorials passed on to the emperor from lower institutions, nor did the latter possess any administrative competence among the officialdom.
+Officials working in the Neige were said to "do administrative work in the Inner Palace" (ru nei banshi 入内辦事), and were only later given regular titles of Academicians (xueshi 學士) or Grand Academicians (da xueshi).

-From the Hongxi reign 洪熙 (1425) on the importance of the Grand Secretariat gradually increased, and its staff was allowed to offer suggestions to the emperor.
+From the Hongxi reign-period 洪熙 (1425) on the importance of the Grand Secretariat grew, and its staff was allowed to offer suggestions to the emperor.
 Some Grand Academicians were even bestowed the honorific titles of Grand Preceptor (taishi 太師), Grand Guardian (taibao 太保, both see Sangong 三公 "Three Dukes") or Minister (shangshu 尚書) and Vice Minister (shilang 侍郎).
-The relations was also reversed, and many Ministers and Vice Ministers became Grand Academicians.
-It also became custom that the Six Ministries directly obtained instructions from the neige and implemented these.
-During the Xuande 宣德 (1426-1435) and Zhengtong 正統 (1436-1449) reigns two new institutions were created, namely the Eastern Patent Office (dongzhi chifang 東制敕房) and the Western Patent Office (xigao chifang 西誥敕房) that processed the documents of the Imperial Secretariat (zhongshusheng) and therefore were institutions directly subordinated to the Grand Secretariat.
-This was also the first time that the emperor requested the officials in the Grand Secretariat to add suggestions when submitting a memorial that required an answer by the emperor.
+This custom was also used in the reverse way by giving Ministers and Vice Ministers the title of Grand Academician.
+It also became custom that the Six Ministries directly obtained instructions from the Grand Secretariat and implemented them.
+During the Xuande 宣德 (1426-1435) and Zhengtong 正統 (1436-1449) reign-periods, two new institutions were created, namely the Eastern Decrees Office (dong zhichifang 東制敕房) and the Western Proclamations Office (xi gaochifang 西誥敕房).
+They processed the documents of the Imperial Secretariat (zhongshusheng 中書省) and therefore were institutions directly subordinated to the Grand Secretariat.
+This was also the first time that the emperor requested the officials in the Grand Secretariat to add suggestions in how to answer a memorial that required a decision by the emperor.
 These suggestions were added in smaller script written on a leaflet attached to the memorial.
 This endorsement was called tiaozhi 條旨 or piaoni 票擬.
 The emperor used red or cinnabar-coloured ink to indicate his decision.
 These notes were called pihong 批紅.
-When decisions about critical issued had to be made the emperor preferred to personally confer with his ministers.
+When decisions about critical issues had to be made the emperor preferred to personally confer with his ministers.

-The most important Senior Grand Secretaries during the later Ming period were Yang Shiqi 楊士奇, Zhang Cong 張璁, Xia Yan 夏言, Yan Song 嚴嵩, Xu Jie 徐階, Gao Gong 高供 or Zhang Juzheng 張居正.
-Their influence had become all the more important because many of the later Ming emperor did rarely personally attend court meetings.
+The most important Senior Grand Secretaries during the later Ming period were Yang Shiqi 楊士奇 (1364-1444), Zhang Cong 張璁 (1475-1539), Yan Song 嚴嵩 (1480-1567), Xia Yan 夏言 (1482-1548), Xu Jie 徐階 (1503-1583), Gao Gong 高拱 (1512–1578) or Zhang Juzheng 張居正 (1525-1582).
+Their political role had become all the more important because many of the later Ming emperors did rarely personally attend court meetings.
 When the memorials with the attached suggestions were submitted to the throne, the Directorate of Ceremonial (silijian 司禮監) took over the task to comment the document.
 This instution was run by palace eunuchs.
 It was therefore necessary that the Grand Secretaries cooperated with the eunuchs to come to decisions.
-When the eunuch Wei Zhongxian 魏忠賢 usurped the political power of the inner palace during the Tianqi reign 天啟 (1621-1627) he was decisively supported by the Grand Secretariat.
+When the eunuch Wei Zhongxian 魏忠賢 (1568–1627) usurped the political power of the Inner Palace during the Tianqi reign-period 天啟 (1621-1627), he was decisively supported by the Grand Secretariat.
 After his downfall it was decided that the members of the Grand Secretariat were selected by lot, in order to forestall court cliques gaining too much power again.
 At that time the Grand Secretariat had 50 members.

-In 1629 the Jurchens (the later Manchus) who had founded the Later Jin empire 後金 (1616-1636, thereafter called Qing), established a Literay Institute (wenguan 文館) in their capital Mukden (Shenjing 盛京, modern Shenyang 瀋陽, Liaoning).
+In 1629 the Jurchens (the later Manchus) who had founded the Later Jin empire 後金 (1616-1636, thereafter called Qing), established a Literary Institute (wenguan 文館) in their capital Mukden (Shenjing 盛京, modern Shenyang 瀋陽, Liaoning).
 In 1636 it was renamed Three Palace Academies (neisanyuan 内三院).
-The Three Palace Academies had basically the same task as the Grand Secretariat under the Ming.
-Its duties in the beginning were also to translate Chinese documents and to comment on the strengths and the shortcomings of the Manchu dynasty.
-The Three Palace Academies were the Palace Historiographic Academy (nei guoshi yuan 内國史院), the Palace Secretariat Academy (nei mishu yuan 内秘書院), and the Palace Academy for the Advancement of Literature (nei hongwen yuan 内弘文院.
+The Three Palace Academies had basically the same task as the Grand Secretariat under the Ming, and apart from that, also to translate Chinese documents and to comment on the strengths and the shortcomings of the Manchu dynasty.
+The Three Palace Academies were the Palace Historiographic Academy (nei guoshi yuan 内國史院), the Palace Secretariat Academy (nei mishu yuan 内秘書院), and the Palace Academy for the Advancement of Literature (nei hongwen yuan 内弘文院).

 After the downfall of the Ming empire the Manchus, now masters of the Qing empire, imitated some political structures of the political system of the Ming.
 The Grand Secretariat, from 1658 on also called Neige (except a short interlude between 1661 and 1670 under the regency of Prince Oboi 鰲拜, when it was again called Neisanyuan), was headed by two Manchu Grand Academicians, and two Chinese ones.
 They were of official rank 1A.
-In 1748 the Qianlong emperor 乾隆 (r.
-1736-1795) relocated the Grand Secretariat into the buildings of the Baohedian 保和殿, Wenhuadian 文化殿, Wuyingdian, Wenyuange, Tirenge 體仁閣 and Dongge.
+In 1748 the Qianlong Emperor 乾隆帝 (r.
+1736-1795) relocated the Grand Secretariat into the buildings of the Hall of Preservation of Harmony (Baohedian 保和殿), the Hall of Cultivation (Wenhuadian 文化殿), the Hall of Military Glory, the Hall of Literary Profundity, the Hall of Substantiation of Humaneness (Tirenge 體仁閣) and the Eastern Hall.
 He also created the office of Assistant Grand Secretary (xieban daxueshi 協辦大學士), filled with one Manchu and one Chinese.

-Under the Kangxi Emperor the Grand Academicians were still allowed to take part in political decisions, but with the creation of the State Council (junjichu 軍機處) in 1730 the Grand Secretariat was reduced to the function of a secretariat in the proper sense.
+Under the Kangxi Emperor 康熙帝 (r.
+1661-1722), the Grand Academicians were still allowed to take part in political decisions, but with the creation of the Council of State (junjichu 軍機處) in 1730, the Grand Secretariat was reduced to the function of a secretariat in the proper sense.
 Academicians copied and drafted memorials to be submitted to the throne.
-They were translated by Academicians Reader-in-waiting (shidu xueshi 侍讀學士) into the official languages of the empire, Manchu, Mongolian and Chinese.
+They were translated by academicians reader-in-waiting (shidu xueshi 侍讀學士) into the official languages of the empire, Manchu, Mongolian and Chinese.
 Routine memorials (tiben 題本, tizou 題奏) were made ready for decision and accompanied by suggestions for procedure, and then submitted.
-When accepted by the emperor and marked as "notified" (zhidao le 知道了, Manchu saha), the decision was made ready as an imperial edict and handed down to the responsible ministry (gai bu 該部, Manchu harangga jurgan) for implementation.
+When accepted by the emperor and marked as "notified" (zhidao le 知道了, Manchu saha), the decision was made ready as an imperial edict and handed down to the responsible ministry (gai bu 該部, Manchu harangga jurgan) for proclamation and implementation.